craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Guilds of Coalition/Guilds of Coalition.md

 The Guild of Crafters is responsible for keeping the knowledge of processes and crafts, and ensuring their profitability by maintaining the minimum price of a given item or service.

 ## [[Guild of Merchants]]
-The Guild of Merchants is responsible for managing inventory for [[Coalition City]], monitoring the inventories of the Member States of the Coalition, and monitoring intra-national trades, resolving value disputes, and other economic beuracracy.
+The Guild of Merchants is responsible for managing inventory for [[Coalition City]], monitoring the inventories of the Member States of the Coalition, and monitoring intra-national trades, resolving value disputes, and other economic bureaucracy.

 ## [[Ranger's Guild|Guild of Rangers]]
-The Ranger's Guild is responsible for keeping the citizenry of all Alaturmen (not just members of nations agreed to Coalition) safe from the dangers of the Wildland and the places beyond.
+The Ranger's Guild is responsible for keeping the citizenry of all Alaturmen (not just members of nations agreed to Coalition) safe from the dangers of the Wildland and those places beyond.

 ## [[Guild of Adventurers]]
-The Guild of Adventurers are responsible for managing the dare-devils and neir-duels of Coalition's upper class.
-The Guild of Adventurers works with all of the other guilds in procurement, export, defense, or anything else that could possibly be thought of.
-They are responsible as well for keeping the greater [[Laws of Adventuring]] and marking those who break them.
+The Guild of Adventurers is responsible for managing the daredevils, ne'er-do-wells, and 'adventurers' that make up the Coalition's upper class.
+The Guild of Adventurers works with the other Guilds in acts of procurement, exportation, and-or defense of 'guild property'.
+Additionally, they act as a judicial branch of the Guilds, enforcing the [[Laws of Adventuring]] and marking those who break them.